KevinBatdorf/tailwind-custom-cdn/README.md

 ##
 **Question:** What about plugins?

 **Answer:** Plugins aren't supported now, and I haven't looked into it.
-If there is some demand for plugins then I'll look into adding plugin support
+If there is some demand for plugins then I'll look into adding plugin support.